TsitsiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state - scipt writes the output of ls -la into file ls_cwd_content, creating or overwritting the file accordingly.
-9-duplicate_last_line - Script tho duplicate the last line of a file 10-no_more_js - File to find and delete jvascript files
+9-duplicate_last_line - Script tho duplicate the last line of a file 10-no_more_js - File to find and delete jvascript files 11-directories - Script that counts directories except current and parent directories